popempire/hjhw/_posts/2025-07-11-white-people-selling-black-music.md

 of mostly poor, rural singers before Robert Zimmerman aka Bob Dylan recorded it.
-That was embarrassing for them because they named their band after the song without investigating the provenance of the song, just like my misattribution in my essay was embarrassing because I cited it as a lynch pin of my teenage philsosphy.
-However, while these circumstances make our mistakes conspicuous, they are by no means uncommon mistakes.
+That was embarrassing for them because they named their band after the song without investigating the provenance of the song, just like my misattribution in my essay was embarrassing because I cited it as a lynchpin of my teenage philsosphy.
+However, while our mistakes are made conspicuous by these circumstances, they are by no means unusual.

-For at least 150 years, probably longer, black Americans have had an influence on our popular music out of proportion with their minority and relative lack of societal influence.
+For at least 150 years, probably longer, black Americans have had an influence on our popular music disproportionate to their minority and relative lack of societal influence.
 Time and again, part of the way this has played out is with black composers and performers developing music that a closely following generation of white musicians implements and sells to a much larger audience — subsequently, they are often remembered as the pioneers of the music that they inherited.
 By no means is this cultural transmission wrong in itself, but in the context of American history the lack of credit where credit is due is often egregious and embarrasing.
-It's note merely stylistic influences that are not acknowledged — specific songs and compositions of black musicians frequently have become so associated with specific white musicians that the cultural consciousness practically attributes the number to the white ones.
+It's not merely stylistic influences that are not acknowledged — specific songs of black musicians frequently have become so associated with specific white musicians that the cultural consciousness attributes the composition to the white artist.

 This story has repeated so many times that it has in fact been described already long ago, and therefore conceptually and culturally aware white artists often